Fuseiniabdullai502/report-card-generator/README.md

 3. Make sure you have placed this file in the **root directory** of this project.
 4. Make sure the line `GOOGLE_APPLICATION_CREDENTIALS=./firebase-service-account.json` in your `.env` file is **uncommented** (the `#` is removed).

-**To fix this for production (e.g., Vercel):**

-1. Make sure you have created an environment variable named `FIREBASE_SERVICE_ACCOUNT` in your hosting provider's settings.
-2. Make sure its value is the **entire, single-line JSON content** from your `firebase-service-account.json` file.

-Once you have correctly configured either the local file or the production environment variable, restart your development server.
+Once you have correctly configured the local file, restart your development server.
 The error will be resolved.

 ### Running the Development Server